CodisTech/cybersecurity-homelab-portfolio/README.md

-# Cybersecurity Homelab Portfolio - Web Application
+# Cybersecurity Homelab Portfolio

-This is the web application for the cybersecurity homelab portfolio.
-It provides a dynamic, interactive platform for viewing documentation, tutorials, and managing services for your cybersecurity homelab.

-> **Note**: This is the `web-application` branch which contains a full-featured React+Express web application for the cybersecurity homelab.
-The `main` branch contains the original documentation in markdown format.
+A dynamic cybersecurity homelab portfolio and learning platform that provides interactive, user-friendly documentation and tutorials for cybersecurity enthusiasts and professionals.

 ## Features